Currently available for £499.99 from Argos

 Other features include stereo speakers (quite poor but that’s to be expected), audio input jack, accessories tray and a water bottle holder.
 The warranty cover on this machine is a somewhat stingy 12 months which is not a lot for something that costs this much, though you do have the option of extending this cover to 3 years for around £100 extra.

 The Roger Black Platinum treadmill feels like something of a missed opportunity to us.
-It also feels a bit muddled.
+It feels a bit muddled.
 There's a steep incline with 18 levels, but only a 1.75hp motor to cope with it.
-There are heart rate control programmes no way to actually really use them in a real-world situation (technically it IS possible though you won't do it as it's far too uncomfortable and even if you do the data won't be accurate).
-In short, it's OK and if you want to get on a run without monitoring your heart rate then this will do a job, but in truth, there's better value out there.
-An obvious example would be the Proform 545i: Much larger motor, larger deck, wireless receiver, more programmes, better cushioning, significantly superior warranty and that costs less!
+There are heart rate control programmes but no way to actually really use them in a real-world situation (technically it IS possible though you won't do it as it's far too uncomfortable and even if you do the data won't be accurate).
+In short, it's OK but no more than that.
+For comparison take the Proform 545i: Much larger motor, larger deck, wireless receiver, more programmes, better cushioning, significantly superior warranty and that costs less!
 On the other side of the coin, there's the DKN EzRun which has a higher top speed, far steeper incline, and a wireless receiver, for just a marginal amount more.